Nsayre/nds-docs/guides/Command-Line-Linux.rst

    $ mv Downloads/file1.txt /media/user/backup/
    $ sudo chown -R $USERNAME:$USERNAME /var/www/$DOMAIN

-The prompt proceeds the command, indicating that a line is ready for user input.
+The prompt proceeds the command.
+It indicates that a line is ready for user input.
 The prompt can be customized to display relevant information, however its default behavior reveals whether the current user is a normal user (with a "$" prompt) or the root user (with a "#" prompt).
 The root user is also referred to as the superuser.